Natural Resources Conservation A.A.S.

 Course DescriptionForest Ecology

 Physical and biological factors that affect the forest community are discussed.
 Emphasis is placed on forest ecosystem dynamics and establishing a scientific basis for the cultural treatment of forest stands.
 Forest community interactions are discussed in detail.
 Specific types of old growth, wetland and eastern mesophytic forest communities are analyzed.
-Prerequisite: NATR 100 or permission of instructor 3 credits (2 lecture hours, 3 laboratory hours), spring semester These credits count toward the Math and/or Science (List B) requirements for graduation.
+Prerequisite: NATR 100 or permission of instructor 3 credits (2 lecture hours, 3 laboratory hours), spring semester This course satisfies the Liberal Arts and Sciences requirement and the SUNY General Education Requirement for Natural Science.